Kirstjen Nielsen: Early career

 Nielsen served during the George W. Bush administration as special assistant to the president and as senior director for prevention, preparedness and response (PPR) at the White House Homeland Security Council.
 She also set up, and led as assistant administrator, the Transportation Security Administration's Office of Legislative Policy and Government Affairs.

-After leaving the Bush administration in 2008, Nielsen became the founder and president of Sunesis Consulting.
+After leaving the Bush administration in 2008, Nielsen joined Civitas Group LLC, a strategic advisory and investment firm focused on homeland and national security as General Counsel, serving alongside Andrew Weis.
+In 2012, Nielsen became the founder and president of Sunesis Consulting.
 The firm's online profile listed her as its only employee, with the firm's phone number being Nielsen's personal cellphone.
 In September 2013 the company won a federal contract, with an initial award of about $450,000, to "provide policy and legislation, technical writing, and organizational development" to the Federal Emergency Management Agency.

 Nielsen was a senior member of the Resilience Task Force of the Center for Cyber & Homeland Security Committee at George Washington University and served on the Global Risks Report Advisory Board of the World Economic Forum.